-The requirements for the Bachelor of Arts in Secondary Education with a specialization in History consist of the Professional Teacher Preparation Program for Secondary majors (see the "College of Education" section of this catalog) and 42 semester hours in the specialization area.
+The requirements for the Bachelor of Arts in Secondary Education with a specialization in History consist of the Professional Teacher Preparation Program for Secondary majors (see the "College of Education" section of this catalog) and 39 semester hours in the specialization area.

+Semester

+Hours

 History requirements:

-1. Arizona History 3

-2. U.S. History Survey 6
+1. U.S. History Survey 6

 HIS 103, 104 The United States or

 HIS 303, 304 American Cultural History or

-Semester Hours

 HIS 305 History of American Systems

 to 1865 and

 HIS 306 History of American Systems

 since 1865

+Semester

+Hours

-3. HIS 300 Historical Methods 3
+2. HIS 300 Historical Methods 3

-4. U.S. Histor ry (upper division; non-survey) 9
+3. U.S. History (upper division; may choose

+3 hours from HIS 303, 304, 305,

+or 306 if not yet taken) 9

-5. Non-U.S. I History (upper division) 9
+4. Non-U.S. History (6 upper division hours) 9

-T. 1

-Total 30
+Total $\overline{27}$

 Supporting course work.
-12 semester hours of supporting course work, including nine upper division hours to be approved by the B.A.E.
+12 semester hours of supporting course work, including six upper division hours to be approved by the B.A.E.
 History advisor.